Tour Length

 2What fitness level is required to join a canoe/kayak safari?

 “The fitness level required to join a canoe or kayak safari really depends on the safari itself.
 There are many types and lengths of safaris on offer, requiring varying levels of paddling from safari-goers.
 There are multiday trips available, taking you to inaccessible parts of large areas.
 But equally common are tours lasting just a few hours.
 Your boat guide may do most of the work, or you could partake in a share of the paddling.
 If you will be paddling yourself, you will need a reasonable level of fitness to enjoy the experience.
 However, if you are in a mokoro enjoying the waterways while your boat guide propels the canoe with a pole from the stern, you won’t need to exert any energy.
 Many canoe safaris focus on spotting wildlife rather than covering large distances.
 Guides know the best places to go, so you are likely to come home with more photos than blisters.
-You’ll be able to find a canoe safari from the many on offer to fit your fitness level, or perhaps you can speak to your tour operator to have a safari customized to your needs. ”
+You’ll be able to find a canoe safari from the many on offer to fit your fitness level, or perhaps you can speak to your tour operator to have a safari customized to your needs.”

 3Do I need specialized gear/clothing?

 “No, you don’t, as life jackets will be provided (if necessary), although a swimming costume may be useful.
 There are sometimes opportunities to swim, but check with your guide before taking a dip.
 African waterways have inhabitants ranging from crocs to waterborne parasites.
 On multiday tours, your luggage will often remain at camp or be transported to your next stop for you.
 Waterproof bags are, however, handy for valuable items, such as cameras.
 Again, these are often provided.
 You don’t have to worry about carting everything into the wilderness.
-Items such as passports can be safely stored with your tour operator or accommodation.
-The usual protective gear, including sunscreen, a wide-brimmed sunhat, sunglasses and an anorak, is essential for feeling comfortable in the bush.
+Items such as passports can be safely stored with your tour operator or accommodations.
+The usual protective gear, including sunscreen, a wide-brimmed sun hat, sunglasses and an anorak, is essential for feeling comfortable in the bush.
 This is especially so when the sunlight reflects off the water.
-As well as canvas shoes or rafting sandals, consider bringing sneakers for the bush walks that are often included in packages.
+As well as canvas shoes or rafting sandals, consider bringing sneakers for the bushwalks that are often included in packages.
 You will likely encounter mosquitoes and other buzzing irritants, so DEET-based insect repellent, mozzie nets and, of course, malaria prophylactics are a wise investment.”

 4Where should I do a canoe/kayak safari?